billkarsh/SpikeGLX/sglhome/docs/Help/SyncEdges/Sync_edges.md

 ![<BR/>](SyncWaves.jpg)

-Assuming we can correctly pair sync wave edges, the error on any mapped time is bounded by [1s * rate_error/rate].
-For example, if the nominal probe sample rate is 30kHz and the error in that value is 3Hz, then the error in the mapped time would be 0.1ms.
+Assuming we can correctly pair sync wave edges, the error on any mapped time is bounded by [sync_period * rate_error/rate].
+For example, if the nominal probe sample rate is 30kHz, the error in that value is 3Hz, and the sync period is 1s, then the error in the mapped time would be 0.1ms.

 Rate error arises when we do not know the actual clock rate.
-The two largest sources of error are (1) bad/unknown calibration (the largest difference from 30kHz we've seen post calibration is 1Hz), and (2) temperature variation, which we measure to be very small near room
-temperature:  < 0.01Hz/5C.
-So mapping errors after application of TPrime are typically smaller than 0.1ms.
+The two largest sources of error are (1) bad/unknown calibration (the largest difference from 30kHz we've seen is 1Hz so it is important to do a calibration to reduce this error to ~0.1Hz), and (2) temperature variation, which we measure to be very small near room temperature: < 0.01Hz/5C.
+So with calibration and 1-s sync, mapping errors after application of TPrime are typically: 1.0 * (2 * 0.15)/30000 = 0.01 ms.

+SpikeGLX allows you to select a sync period of {1,2,3} seconds (imec PXI cards can only generate 1 second waves).
+Shorter periods tighten bounds on final alignment error.
+Longer periods allow running longer before cummulative clock drift makes it difficult to pair edges.
+Suppose the total drift error between two stream clocks is 0.3Hz, which is realistic with calibrated clocks.
+Then there may be a progressive phase shift of 0.3 sample/s = 1080 sample/hr.
+In 27 hours this much error exceeds 30,000 and it becomes tricky to pair edges.
+However, it would take 3X longer to drift as much as 90,000 samples.

+We place an upper limit of 3 seconds on the period because SpikeGLX needs to find matching edges by looking back in its online history queues which are nominally 8 seconds long.
+At 4 seconds target matching edges potentially drop out of the queue before we can fetch them.

 Briefly, the sync-related roles of various components are the following, listed in the order you would organize your workflow: